FHA Loan Requirements

 If you have an FHA loan or HUD insured mortgage, you may have paid an "up-front" mortgage insurance premium at the closing of your house.

 The 203(b) FHA Fixed Rate Mortgage Loan Program is the widely used FHA home loan, especially among first time home buyers.

 FHA loans do not come directly from the FHA.
 The FHA guarantees home loans, reducing the risk to lenders and offering increased borrowing power to qualified applicants.

-To pre-qualify for an FHA loan, you should be able to demonstrate employability, job stability and reliability.
+To pre-qualify for this mortgage, you should be ready to demonstrate employability, job stability and reliability.

 In early 2006, a HUD press release announced an increase of nearly thirty thousand dollars in FHA-insured home loan money being made available to borrowers for single-family home mortgages.